-Pedro Araújo is an athlete of the Men's Physique category who has collected excellent ratings this year both in the North Regional and in the National Championship.
+Pedro Araújo is an athlete in the Men's Physique category who achieved excellent results this year in both the North Regional and the National Championship. …

-Pedro debuted on stage last year at the age of 21, when he got the 11th place in his category at the National Championship, but this year he returned to the stage and this time won some titles.
+Pedro made his debut on stage last year at the age of 21, when he came 11th in his category at the National Championship, but this year he took the stage again and this time won some titles.

 Find out more about this athlete in this interview.

 - Age: 22

 - Height: 1.80m

 - National Championship 2015 – 11th up to 1.80m